 A Go-to-Market strategy cannot be brought into reality and truly generate results without the Sales Governance reflecting priorities, realigning incentives, and adjusting to the commercial identity.

 Sales processes within organizations often develop empirically and incrementally.
 Whilst this organic method of development is only natural at the outset when companies reach a certain size, it can lead to large discrepancies in the teams’ performance along with the market they act.
-It also results in the difficulty to identify and leverage the best practices across the sales teams and to grow the overall service level.
+It also results in difficulty to identify and leveraging the best practices across the sales teams and to grow the overall service level.

 The symptoms or issues of a lack of harmonization in sales processes/governance often become apparent when companies experience the following:

 - Sales teams spending too much time with internal activities, rather than being “in the field”, conducting their core sell-out and analytical activities;

 - Difficulty in achieving a high-quality store execution due to an apparent lack of “field time”;

 - Lack of standardization between teams or divisions or different service levels delivered among different territories/zones;

 - Low visibility of actions that are being taken by the sales teams, with poor KPI tracking and misalignment of the key commercial focuses.

 Overall, these problems characterize an inability to translate the Go-to-Market Strategy into execution.
 Without the correct sales rituals, processes, tools, and KPIs to sustain the strategy, sales performance inevitably suffers, and company growth can remain stunted.